tccole23/latin102/quiz3.md

 pars, partis (f.) “part”
 and the adjective magnus/a/um, “great, large,” with irregular comparative maior, and superlative maximus.

+❌**In the next three, your adjective and noun forms are right, but we don't need a preposition to express instrument or means in Latin.**
 The Hydra killed passers by with a great blowing of his poisonous breath. - cum afflatu magno

 The Hydra killed passers by with a greater blowing of his poisonous breath. - cum afflatu maiore